 The future as seen through the International Ryobi Ferry "Olympia Dream Seto"

-A new movement known as autonomous ferries is now gaining momentum in the Seto Inland Sea.
+A new trend, autonomous ferries, is now gaining momentum in the Seto Inland Sea.

-Behind this lies a serious population decline and a shortage of seafarers across Japan.
+The underlying reasons are the worsening population decline and shortage of seafarers throughout Japan.

-In particular, the Seto Inland Sea's remote island routes are a vital means of transportation for daily life and a major artery for tourism, so the question of whether the number of services can be maintained is unavoidable.
+In particular, the ferry routes to the remote islands in the Seto Inland Sea are vital for daily life and a major artery for tourism, so the question of "can we maintain the number of services?" is unavoidable.

 Automation could be a concrete answer to this concern.

-However, the Seto Inland Sea has complex tidal currents and is home to many fishing boats and pleasure craft, making it an extremely challenging environment for autonomous navigation.
+However, the Seto Inland Sea has complex currents and is home to many fishing boats and pleasure boats, making it a very challenging environment for autonomous navigation.

-This is precisely why its practical application here is so significant.
+That is precisely why its practical application here is of great significance.

-Nippon Foundation Executive Director Umino points out that over 80% of ship accidents are due to human error, and emphasizes that automation will also lead to improved safety
+Mr. Unno, Executive Director of the Nippon Foundation, points out that more than 80% of ship accidents are due to human error andautomation will also lead to improved safety emphasizes that

-If autonomous navigation can be established in the "difficult" area of the Seto Inland Sea, it will become a model that can be deployed on remote island routes in other regions.
+If automated navigation is established in the challenging Seto Inland Sea, it could serve as a model that can be expanded to other island routes in other regions.

-This is not just a matter of technology; it can be said to be the beginning of creating a new infrastructure that protects the lives and transportation of remote islands.
+This is not just a matter of technology; it can be said to be the beginning of creating a new infrastructure that protects the lives and transportation of people on remote islands.

 From local to global: Setouchi could be a test bed